 Wanna find the variation that suits your style?
 Take these recipes for a spin...

 Much like the bar, the Martinis at The Connaught are iconic.
-To recreate the full experience of The World's Best Bar at home, get dolled up and pop your side table on wheels to create your own Martini trolley.
+To recreate the full experience of one of the world's best bars at home, get dolled up and pop your side table on wheels to create your own Martini trolley.
 Voila.

 Add the dash of bitters to a frozen Martini glass.
-Stir the vodka/gin and vermouth in a mixing tin/glass with ice chunks, then serve straight up in your Martini glass.
+Stir the vodka/gin and vermouth in a mixing glass with ice, then serve straight up in your Martini glass.
 Garnish with an olive or lemon peel, whatever you're vibing.
 It's your Martini.

 Coat your frozen glass with a small splash of dry vermouth (swill it around the glass and discard the excess) and fill the glass with gin.
 Do not stir, and garnish with a lemon peel.
 Now... pace yourself!

-Ya want a martini that'll get the party started?
+Ya want a Martini that'll get the party started?
 Always make it a Pornstar.
 This little number is sweet, naughty and dangerously smashable.
-We got this recipe from London's greatest party bar, the London Cocktail Club.
-You'll be dancing on your dining table LCC style after a few of these.
+It was originally invented by the late, great Douglas Ankrah, but we got this recipe from London's wildest party bar, the The Cocktail Club.
+You'll be dancing on your dining table after a few of these.